-If the thought of all the delicious dishes that blueberries can be a part of don't tempt your taste buds then maybe the health properties will make you an advocate for this intriguing berry.
-Blueberries are vitamin rich and high in antioxidants, with properties that are beneficial in fighting heart disease, aiding against ageing skin and boosting brain development.
+If the thought of all the delicious dishes blueberries can be a part of don't tempt your taste buds, then maybe the health properties will make you an advocate for this intriguing berry.
+Blueberries are both vitamin rich and high in antioxidants, with properties that are beneficial in fighting heart disease, aiding against ageing skin and boosting brain development.

-Blueberries have both female and male parts on the same flowers, however most will not pollinate themselves.
-So having two different varieties planted in relative proximity (within 20m of each other) will ensure the bees share the pollen around and you will have the best possible crop.
+Blueberries have both female and male parts on the same flowers; however, most will not pollinate themselves.
+So having two different varieties planted in relative proximity (within 20m of each other) will ensure the bees share the pollen around and will have the best possible crop.
 There are a few self-fertile varieties – check the label when purchasing plants.

 Blueberry plants are shallow rooted, requiring regular watering during the drier summer months.
 Regular watering is particularly important to establish the plants in the first couple of years.

-If you're short on space blueberries can be grown in pots.
-Mix an acid fertiliser through the potting mix when planting and use it as a supplementary food three times a year also.
+If you're short on space, blueberries can be grown in pots.
+Mix an acid fertiliser through the potting mix when planting and use it as a supplementary food three times a year.
 When growing in pots, it is particularly important that they are watered regularly.
-The biggest failure of plants growing in pots is the lack of water, so make a deal with your neighbour or install a simple watering system with a timer.
+The biggest failure of plants growing in pots is the lack of water so, if you're going away, make a deal with your neighbour or install a simple watering system with a timer.

-High Bush: deciduous plants which are later flowering so are great for areas which can get late spring frosts such as Ohakune, Taihape, Raetihi, Central Otago, etc. Most are self-fertile but varieties will produce a larger crop if planted with a second 'high bush' variety.
-Good varieties for these cooler areas are Blueberry Ezigrow and Blueberry Oneal.
+Northern High Bush are deciduous plants which are later flowering so are great for areas which can get late spring frosts such as Ohakune, Taihape, Raetihi, Central Otago etc. Most are self-fertile but varieties will produce a larger crop if planted with a second Northern High Bush variety.
+Good varieties for these cooler areas are Blueberry Muffin and Blueberry Reka.

 Rabbiteye varieties are evergreen plants that do really well in Whanganui and tend to carry on fruiting later into early autumn.
 You need to plant two Rabbiteye varieties to ensure cross pollination and fruiting.
-Good varieties of these for Whanganui include Centurion, Tif Blue and Powder Blue.
+Good varieties of these for Whanganui include Blue Magic, Blue Dawn, Maru, Rahi, Sapphire Blue, Blast, Tif Blue and Powder Blue.

-So you're well equipped to give it a go!
-Get started now in your home garden and grow yourself a bountiful harvest of delectable anti-aging, heart disease reducing, brain improving dessert!
+So, you're well equipped to give it a go.
+Get started now in your home garden and grow yourself a bountiful harvest of delectable anti-ageing, heart disease reducing, brain improving desert.